kngoran/Ngoran_Portfolio/README.md

 To solve the problem, then, you will build a supervised machine learning text analysis.

-As always, We will follow the four stages of Data Science Pipeline:
+As always, We will follow the five stages of Data Science Pipeline:

 1. Sourcing and loading